 |Vice President: Sally Victor

 Sally Victor started visiting cemeteries at a young age and enjoyed sharing the unique and decorative features with others in high school.
 She studied cemeteries professionally as a historic consultant during the 1980s in east Texas and marveled at the folklore and traditions exhibited.
 Sally has prepared several National Register nominations for historic cemeteries near Amarillo and San Antonio.
 She also does presentations on cemetery symbolism and cemetery walking tours.
 Sally has degrees from the University of Texas in American Studies and Community & Regional Planning with emphasis on Historic Preservation and History.
 The City of Austin cemeteries are really special and sincerely need better preservation.

-Kay has been a member of SAC for several years.
+Kay has been a member of SAC since its inception.
 She is keenly interested in the preservation and care of Austin cemeteries.
-Her great-grandparents were Swedish immigrants who came to Texas in 1870 and are buried in Oakwood Cemetery.
-She also has family buried in the Austin Annex and Austin Memorial Park.
-Kay is also a member of the Austin Genealogical Society and the Caldwell County Genealogical and Historical Society.
-She works with the Travis County cemetery project of AGS.
+Her great-grandparents were Swedish immigrants who came to Austin and Texas in 1870 and are buried in Oakwood Cemetery.
+She also has family buried in the Oakwood Annex and Austin Memorial Park.
+Kay is also a member of the Austin Genealogical Society where she works with the Travis County cemetery project and county records.
 She was instrumental in beginning the Travis County Pioneer program.
-Besides cemeteries and genealogy, she is very interested in Travis County history concentrating on the Manor area.
-Currently she is a volunteer at the Austin History Center and the Manor Library.
+Besides cemeteries and genealogy, she is very interested in Travis County history.